Kitchen Must-Haves for Tea Lovers

 Steep one of their gourmet teas directly in your cup with their assortment of green tea infusers, and then serve it up on an elegant ceramic tray for one.
 The experience is complete with a revolutionary teacup with a signature lid specially designed for in-cup brewing.
 There’s just enough room on the tray to add a scone or other treat to make your unique teatime elegant and complete.

-This gorgeous gift set will delight any tea lover.
+This modern gift set will delight any tea lover.

 All gift-givers dream of evoking that reaction: part surprise, part awe, pure delight.
 But even with so many products available, a truly unexpected gift can be hard to find.
 However, with Teaposy’s gorgeous gift set, you’ll find your luck flourishing.
 The murmurs of appreciation will begin as soon as the beautiful Daydream teapot is unwrapped.
 This hand-blown glass pot is sturdy and heat-resistant but maintains an illusion of delicacy with its graceful, crystal-like handle and clever spout, which includes a filter for loose leaf tea.
 It begs to be tried out right away, a process which will transform murmurs to oohs and ahhs.
 Place a single bud of Teaposy’s blooming tea (six are included in the set) at the bottom of the pot and add hot water; almost instantly, it will blossom into a beautiful flower, a combination of Silver Needle white tea leaves and a cheerful chrysanthemum.